Delta Piscium: Naming

+Delta Piscium (Latinized from δ Piscium) is the star's Bayer designation.

+In Chinese astronomy, 外屏 (Wài Píng), meaning Outer Fence, refers to an asterism of stars, δ Piscium, ε Piscium, ζ Piscium, μ Piscium, ν Piscium, ξ Piscium and α Piscium.
+Consequently, the Chinese name for δ Piscium itself is 外屏一 (Wài Píng yī, the First Star of Outer Fence.)
+The IAU Working Group on Star Names approved the name Waiping for this star on 17 September 2026.

+Properties

 This is an evolved K-type giant star with a stellar classification of K4 IIIb.
 It has around 1.65 times the mass of the Sun and, at the age of three billion years, has expanded to 38 times the Sun's radius.
 The star is radiating 292 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,868 K.

 Because Delta Piscium is positioned near the ecliptic, so it is subject to lunar occultations.
 It has a magnitude 13.99 visual companion at an angular separation of 135.0 arc seconds on a position angle of 12°, as of 2011.